wavii/darner/docs/benchmarks.md

 # Resident Memory

 How much memory does the queue server use?
-We are testing both steady-state requirements, and also how aggressively the server acquires and releases memory as queues expand and contract.
+We are testing both steady-state memory resident, and also how aggressively the server acquires and releases memory as queues expand and contract.
 We tuned Kestrel's JVM down to the smallest heap that didn't cause OOM's and didn't impact performance: `-Xmx256m -Xms256m`.